lisp-mirror/lqml/examples/clog-demo/readme.md

 Info
 ----

 This shows how to run CLOG on mobile.
+It uses two different approaches, depending on the OS:

+* direct calls to the browser to run JS, and a small hack to call back to CLOG on browser events

+* a simple local websocket-server; this is needed on iOS, where the above approach doesn't work

-It doesn't need a webserver, but uses a simple QML `WebSocketServer` instead.
-The webview is the native one of the mobile device, which has some restrictions: it can't overlap with QML items, and things like swiping don't work.
+The webview is the native one of the mobile device, which has some
+restrictions: it can't overlap with QML items, and things like swiping don't work.

 On the second page you can see a log of CLOG messages, and start Swank from the REPL.
 Just connect from Slime using the WiFi IP of the mobile device.